 What is T-TESS?
 T-TESS is the Texas Teacher Evaluation and Support System.
-It is a new teacher evaluation system for the state of Texas designed to support teachers in their professional development and help them grow and improve as educators.
+It is the teacher evaluation system for the state of Texas designed to support teachers in their professional development and help them grow and improve as educators.

 T-TESS includes three components: